kartiki0506/Digital-Literacy-Project/task-2-portfolio/reflection.md

 ---

-## How I Plan to Use These Over 4 Years

-- **Year 1:** Build foundational profiles, complete beginner courses on Kaggle, and document all college projects on GitHub.
-- **Year 2:** Start contributing to open source projects on GitHub and earn skill certifications on LinkedIn and Kaggle.
-- **Year 3:** Use LinkedIn actively for internship applications and networking with professionals in my field.
-- **Year 4:** Maintain a strong, updated digital presence across all platforms to support placements and higher education applications.

----

 ## Key Takeaway
 Setting up these profiles early in my B.Tech journey gives me a head start in building a professional digital identity.
 These platforms are not just